dji-sdk/Mobile-SDK-iOS/README.md

 ## Sample Projects - Basic

+- [**Importing and Activating DJI SDK in Xcode Project**](https://github.com/DJI-Mobile-SDK/iOS-ImportAndActivateSDKInXcode): This tutorial teaches you how to import and activate DJI SDK in your Xcode project.

 - [**Creating a Camera Application**](https://github.com/DJI-Mobile-SDK/iOS-FPVDemo): Our introductory tutorial, which guides you through connecting to your drone's camera to display a live video feed in your app, through which you can take photos and videos.

 ## Sample Projects - Advanced